 Twitch – Amazon’s live-streaming service that focuses on gameplay videos (though it’s much more than that these days).

 NOW (Formerly NOW TV) – Yes, it might sound strange to be looking for Sky’s streaming service, NOW, on Sky Glass – as Sky’s TV is all about streaming directly from Sky.
 But if you buy the TV, and then stop your Sky subscription at some point – you might want the cheaper option to watch some of Sky’s content.
-Well, that’s not possible.
+Well, that’s not possible (also see our full comparison of Sky Glass VS NOW).

 For more Sky Glass coverage, make sure you Subscribe to our free newsletter.